 “I don’t believe this.
 How can this be true?
 If we’re all just variations of the same race like you’re implying, then how did we become separated like this?
-How did we come to have rivers and valleys and deserts and forests and mountains between us?
+How did we come to have rivers and valleys and forests and mountains between us?
 How did we come to have different facial features and body sizes and mating rituals?
 Why do we speak so many different tongues?”

 “No one knows.
 It is one of the mysteries of life because no one back then knew how to write anything down to tell us the tale of what happened.”
-Lila sifted through some more of the wood blocks, pulled another out.
+Lila sifted through some more of the wood blocks and pulled another out.
 “We have some artifacts here and there, but even these carvings I have—some of which are thousands of years old—are still rather recent in the grand scheme of things.”
-She offered Kanna another scene, and this time Kanna took it delicately into her own hands and studied the images.
+She offered Kanna another scene, though this time Kanna took it delicately into her own hands and studied the images.
 “You see?”
 Lila said.
 “Even on this artifact that dates back many centuries, all three sexes of the Middlelanders are apparent in the image, which is one of the glaring traits that sets them apart from the rest of us.”

 Indeed, there was a naked woman standing on the left side of the carving who was shaped not unlike Kanna, except for the fact that she towered over the man who was standing next to her.
 On the right, leaning against a tree to the young man’s other side was a bigger woman, also naked, clearly displaying some of the features Kanna had noticed on Goda Brahm.